SewanDevs/mutextree/README.rst

         # release will be automatically called

-Lock has the same basic interface as threading.Lock() with some more methods: acquire, release, refresh, check.
+Lock has the same basic interface as threading.Lock() with some more methods: acquire, release, refresh.

 Installation
 ------------